orbitalchicken/Roadmap/New.md

   - The progress indicator in the panel should be the same color as the chosen theme.
 Not just green.
   - clementine: mint-y-blue -> huge icons
   - start-here-symbolic.svg was missing in Mint-X icon set.
 So I copied /usr/share/icons/Mint-X/places/scalable/start-here-linux-mint-symbolic.svg to /usr/share/icons/Mint-X/places/scalable/start-here-symbolic.svg.
 Then I updated icon-cache file: sudo gtk-update-icon-cache -f '/usr/share/icons/Mint-X' Now: https://imgur.com/ftlrKXL
-  - The mate-terminal menu bar is transparent under Mint-X
   - In the default theme, approximately one pixel of the taskbar near the edge of the screen cannot properly select and switch the task list.
   - Mint-Y showing incorrect icons in check-boxes.
 Example: Nemo Preferences, select "Show advanced permissions in the file property dialogue".
 Now view the properties of a directory containing files.
 Initially, the file permissions will show [-] (correct).
 But clicking to change permissions results in [ ] -&gt; [🗸] -&gt; [🗸] (blank, check, check).
 The dash never shows up again leading one to think they enabled the permission, which they didn't.